 “[Petropoulos] brings Lohse into sharper focus, as a personality and axis point from which to explore a network of art dealers, collectors and museum curators connected to Nazi looting. . . .
 What emerges from Petropoulos’s research is a portrait of a charismatic and nefarious figure who tainted everyone he touched.”-Nina Siegal, New York Times “With meticulous precision Jonathan uncovers the inner workings of the Nazi looting machine, exposing a network that lasted well into the 1960s.

-A charged biography of a notorious Nazi art plunderer and his career in the postwar art worldBruno Lohse (1911-2007) was one of the most notorious art plunderers in history.
+Indeed Goering’s Man still casts a long shadow.”-Simon Goodman, author of The Orpheus Clock A charged biography of a notorious Nazi art plunderer and his career in the postwar art worldBruno Lohse (1911-2007) was one of the most notorious art plunderers in history.

-Appointed by Hermann Göring to Hitler’s art looting agency in Paris, he went on to help supervise the systematic theft and distribution of more than thirty thousand artworks, taken largely from French Jews, and to assist Göring in amassing an enormous private art collection.
+Appointed by Hermann Goering to Hitler’s art looting agency in Paris, he went on to help supervise the systematic theft and distribution of more than thirty thousand artworks, taken largely from French Jews, and to assist Goering in amassing an enormous private art collection.